 I told him yes.
 He then asked, “what kind of books?”

-I hesitated to say comic books because outside of conventions, I’m usually met with a “what’s wrong with you” kind of look and I end up being on the defensive about the art form and it being a legit literary source.
+I hesitated to say comic books because outside of conventions, I’m usually greeted with a “weirdo” kind of glance and I end up being on the defensive about the art form and it being a legit piece of literature.

 But I digress.